Cruising is a great way for women to see the world

 The best part of a cruise are the shore excursions which provide a snapshot of each location and generally include transportation to and from the ship.
 You may choose to tour small historic towns with cathedrals or go swimming with the dolphins in a wet suit.
 Bring your cameras because you will want to remember the fun.

 If you’re lucky, sometimes you get to experience something before the rest of the world.
-When my children were in early elementary school, we took them on a Disney cruise which was wonderful.
+During my second cruise when my own children were in early elementary school, we took them on a family Halloween Disney cruise.
 It had every amenity a child could want and enough for the adults too.
 In addition to the novelty of going trick-or-treating on multiple levels of the ship, Disney debuted the movie “Brother Bear” in the evening before it was being shown on land.
 Since we were out in international waters, they were able to show it 24- hours before it premiered in the United States.

 Inside the beautiful Sagrada Familia cathedral in the port city Barcelona, Spain